 X. Transsexual marriage

 Transsexual persons are those who have changed from one sex to another.
-Normally transsexuals change their gender by undergoing a sex reassignment surgery.
-Following surgery, they will receive a new identity card with the new acquired gender.
+Normally transsexuals change their gender by undergoing a sex reassignment medical treatment and surgery.
+They can then apply to change to a new identity card (HKID card) with the newly acquired gender.

 The Court of Final Appeal decision in W v Registrar of Marriages recognize a transsexual’s right to marriage.
 It was declared that the meaning of “woman” and “female” includes a post-operation male-to-female transsexual person whose gender has been certified by an appropriate medical authority as having changed after sex reassignment surgery.
 Accordingly, the Court held that under the law “W” is entitled to be included as “a woman” under the relevant provisions of the Marriage Ordinance, and therefore is eligible to marry a man.